skirtyman/skirtyman/README.md

 I am Andreas J. Mullen, an undergraduate student reading Computer Science and wanting to specialise in compiler theory.

-All of my projects and their respective repositories are listed in the tables below.
-This also includes projects that I have been apart of.
-The projects I am currently working on are marked with an asterisk (*), links to the corresponding repository are also provided where possible.
+My work (and projects that I have been apart of) is listed within the table below, an asterisk marks projects that are no longer actively being worked on.
+Links to the corresponding repository are also provided where possible.

-## Tools
+## Projects
 | Name | Description |
 |:--- | :--- |
 | [2B NOR !2B](https://github.com/skirtyman/2BNOR-2B) * | A learning tool for GCSE and A-level Computer Science students to explore and practice their knowledge of logic gates and Boolean algebra according to the AQA specification. |